jhpyle/docassemble/_docs/fields.md

     datatype: ssn
 {% endhighlight %}

+The user will not be able to proceed without entering a valid SSN, and if the user enters an SSN without hyphens, the input will be accepted, but hyphens will be added to the variable `user.ssn`.

 The available class attributes are:

 * `name` (required) - the `datatype` name.
 The only valid characters